Brood X: Coming To New Jersey In 2021

 When it comes to getting rid of cicada killer wasps, treatment is available.
 The catch is, these wasps must already be present on your property.
 While we are fans of proactively preventing New Jersey insects and rodents from infesting lawns and homes, this is not possible with cicada killers.
 Simply give us a call if cicada killer wasps show up, we’ll dispatch an experienced pest control technician to take care of these pests as soon as possible!

-A locally owned and family operated pest control company serving Montclair, Freehold, and Hamilton as well as communities throughout our multi-county service area, Arrow Pest Control is ready to help you eliminate your pest problems!
+A locally owned and family operated pest control company serving Scotch Plains, Short Hills, and Hamilton as well as communities throughout our multi-county service area, Arrow Pest Control is ready to help you eliminate your pest problems!